brianbartilet/harqis-core/core/apps/README.md

 - This directory contains the different integrations and modules that are part of the HARQIS-core platform.

 ## Applications
-### OpenAI GPT Integration
-- This is the integration module of OpenAI GPT capabilities into the HARQIS-core platform.
-- See more in the [GPT Integration](gpt/README.md) README.

 ### Sprout!
 - A simple Django app for running tasks.
 - See more in the [Sprout!](sprout/README.md) README.